Twin Cities, Gemini

 “What do you want?”
 Petro snapped, voice cracking.
 “None of us are Conductors!
 That’s what you care about, isn’t it?
 Conductors?!
 We’re noteven associated with the Romanos.
 We only hang with Feli cause he’s loaded!”

 “Yeah!
 We don’t have anything to do with the Romanos or their conductors!” stammered the woman.
 “It’s Feliciano!
 He’s the son of one of the capos!
 He’s the one you want!”
 She shook her head and pressed back against the bars.
 “It doesn’t involve us!”

 Omicron flicked her gloved hand again, sending the barrier of planks and bars up into the air.
 The man and the woman stared up at the storm to come and then towards the mirage of freedom of the unblocked alleyway.
 She could see it in their eyes.
 That hope.
 The hope that maybe they’d be able to make it out of this alive, that maybe they’d make it back to their families and put this all behind them, that maybe they could bury this night and all of their other misdeeds away and start anew.
 Yes, Omicron knew that type of hope well.
-She could see it in her mind’s eye—them on their hands and knees spouting how they would learn their lesson and how they’d turn over a new page.
+She could see it in her mind’s eye—them on their hands and knees spouting how they’d learnt their lesson and how they’d turn over a new leaf.

 But these types of people didn’t deserve that kind of hope because—

 “You don’t have anything to do with it?
 It doesn’t involve you?
 What does that even mean?
 People like you allow it to happen.”